 No matter what style you choose, the important thing is to be clear about your purpose and your audience.
 Once you’ve got that down, the rest will fall into place.

-Which Web Writing Style Is Best For You?
+Which Web Writing Style is Best for You?

 The answer to this question depends on several factors, including your audience, your purpose, and your personal preferences.